 NEW REPORT: The Principles of Effective School-to-School Peer Review

-Last year, the NAHT published their report on Improving School Accountability.
+During 2018, the NAHT published their report on Improving School Accountability.
 The report included the Accountability Commission’s review of the current school accountability system as well as identifying key recommendations.

 Peer review was identified as a potentially positive way in which schools could help one another to improve.